 Dr Aylin Kilinç Uğurlu comments: “We found that blue light exposure, sufficient to alter melatonin levels, is also able to alter reproductive hormone levels and cause earlier onset of puberty in our rat model.
 Also, the longer the exposure, the earlier the onset. »

-Although Dr. Aylin Kilinç Uğurlu cautions: “As this is a rat study, we cannot be sure that these results would be replicated in children, but these data suggest that exposure to blue light could be considered a risk factor for earlier onset of puberty. »
+Although Dr. Aylin Kilinç Uğurlu cautions: “As this is a rat study, we cannot be sure that these results would be replicated in children, but these data suggest that exposure to blue light might be considered a risk factor for earlier onset of puberty. »

 It is difficult to mimic blue light exposure equivalent to a child’s tablet use in rats.
-Nevertheless, the timing of puberty in rats is about equal to that of humans, if we take into account the lower life expectancy of rats.
+Nevertheless, the timing of puberty in rats is regarding equal to that of humans, if we take into account the lower life expectancy of rats.
 Also, the hormonal and ovulation changes that occur during pre-puberty and puberty in female rats are comparable to those in humans.
 Thus, despite the limitations of the study, these results argue for further investigation of the potential health effects of blue light exposure on hormone levels and the onset of puberty in children. children.

 Dr. Aylin Kilinç Uğurlu adds: “Although this is not conclusive, we advise to minimize the use of blue light emitting devices in pre-pubertal children, especially in the evening, when exposure may have the greatest effect on hormones. »